Hackplayers/evil-winrm/README.md

 sudo chmod +x /usr/bin/evil-winrm
 ```

-Then you can safely launch evil-winrm using the new installed ruby with the required readline support from any location.
+Then you can safely launch evil-winrm using the new installed ruby from any location.

 #### Method 3 (compile entire ruby)